A May walk -Touching with my eyes (only)

 Once again, I make a bee-line, on foot, for the coast.
 With a promise of otters, I could barely contain my enthusiasm to leave the towns behind.
 Part of the weasal and badger family (Mustelidae), apparently Shetland has the highest density of otters than anywhere in Europe and I understand that Brydon Thomason is the go-to man for a tour and any information about them.
 His website is here.

 Noss Nature Reserve is to the east of Bressay, home to fulmar, terns, gannets and puffins.
-Photo Lesley, taken near Scalloway
+Photo Lesley Skeates, taken near Scalloway

-A puffin is known as a tammie norrie and an otter as a dratsi on Shetland.
+On Shetland, a puffin is known as a tammie norrie and an otter as a dratsi.

-I was ready to run off across the fields and see what was over the hill several years before I left actually home.
+As I walk, I reflect on my own history.
+I remember, several years before I actually left home, how ready I was to run off across the fields and see what was over the hill.
 I went to college in London as soon as school ended, and straight to Edinburgh after that.
-Although I stayed some years in the Forest of Dean (Gloucestershire), Bristol (England) and Cardiff (Wales), I have now lived for over 30 years in the so-called Athens of the North.
-I don’t think I knew, when I was 18, that this would mean I would never really belong anywhere again – not English except by birth, not Scottish because I wasn’t born there – that might be why I was so sure about wanting to stay in Europe, somewhere that encompassed both places but gave me an overall identity – and why I feel our leaving the EU so keenly.
+Although I stayed some years in the Forest of Dean (Gloucestershire), Bristol (England), and Cardiff (Wales), I have now lived for over 35 years in the so-called Athens of the North.
+I don’t think I knew, when I was 18, that this would mean I would never really belong anywhere again – not English, except by birth, not Scottish because I wasn’t born there – that might be why I was so sure about voting to stay in Europe, somewhere that encompassed both places but gave me an overall identity – and why I feel our leaving the EU so keenly.

 Margaret of Denmark whose dowry was Orkney and Shetland in 1468.
 Photo Wikipedia

-Shetland was incorporated into the United Kingdom in 1707, but early in its history it was inhabited by Neolithic farmers (3000BC), invaded by Vikings (around 800AD) and given to Scotland in lieu of a dowry for a Danish princess, (1468 James III and Margaret).
+Shetland was incorporated into the United Kingdom in 1707.
+Earlier in its history, it was inhabited by Neolithic farmers (3000BC), invaded by Vikings (around 800AD), and given to Scotland in lieu of a dowry for a Danish princess, (1468 James III and Margaret (see above)).
 Being a fishing community, membership of the EU is a double-edged sword for Shetland.
-On the one hand, leaving promises ‘unfettered access to some of Europe’s richest waters’ (Peter Geoghegan, 2017 Northern Exposure: Brexit reveals Shetland split accessed online 10.5.20), and on the other, the withdrawal of European funding for projects such as the new fish market in Lerwick which is due to be completed this Spring.
+On the one hand, ‘Leaving’ promises ‘unfettered access to some of Europe’s richest waters’ (Peter Geoghegan, 2017 Northern Exposure: Brexit reveals Shetland split accessed online 10.5.20), and on the other, ‘Staying’ will result in the withdrawal of European funding for projects such as the new fish market in Lerwick which is due to be completed this Spring.
 In the end Shetland narrowly voted to remain (6907 to 5315 with a 70% turnout Shetland Times).

 Leah and Bressay, Shetland